fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance-rules-for-absent-data.md

 FIXM supports the representation of fields that are explicitly absent or that are deleted.
-It does so by leveraging the XSD specification for Elements which includes the *nillable* attribute.
-This “nillable” attribute specifies whether an explicit null value can be assigned to the element.
-When nillable is set to “true” in the element definition, this in turn enables an instance of the element to have the built-in nil attribute with a value set to “true”.
+It does so by leveraging the XSD specification for Elements which includes the `nillable` attribute.
+This `nillable` attribute specifies whether an explicit null value can be assigned to the element.
+When nillable is set to `true` in the element definition, this in turn enables an instance of the element to have the built-in nil attribute with a value set to `true`.
 Example:

 ```xml
 <xs:complexType name="FlightType">